Company registration in Estonia

 An Estonian private limited company itself, and not the shareholder, is liable for the fulfilment of the company’s obligations with the entirety of its assets.
 The share value must be at least 2,500 EUR.
 Unlike the AS company, where both types of boards must be established, the OÜ should have a management board and may have a supervisory board.
 It must have at lest one Board member and one shareholder.
 In case there is no Estonian Board member, the contact person must be appointed.
 Also, registered office address in Estonia is mandatory.

 The public limited company must also have share capital of at least 2,500 EUR like their private limited company counterparts.
-This amount needs to be deposited in your company’s registered business bank account supervised by the Estonia Register for Securities.
+This amount needs to be deposited in your company’s registered business bank account supervised by the Estonia Register for Securities in the process of company registration in Estonia.
 Every public limited company is obliged to have a management and supervisory board of at least one member.
 However, the members of the supervisory board can’t simultaneously be members of the management board.

 Fundamentals Of Limited Liability Companies